 4 or more days in Osaka is really unnecessary unless you are a slow traveler or want to use Osaka as a base to visit the nearby cities.
 You will have more than enough time to see all the attractions in Osaka.
 You will get a good understanding of the city and decide if you like it or not.

 If staying in Osaka for such a prolonged period of time is boring to you, take a day trip from Osaka.
 The nearby Kansai region is filled with amazing Japanese wonders.

-The cultural capital of Japan and is filled with UNESCO Heritage Sites.
+The cultural capital of Japan and is filled with UNESCO World Heritage Sites.
 A day trip to Kyoto would scratch the surface of it.
 Unless you are short of time, I would recommend staying in Kyoto for a few days.
 One day in Kyoto is just not enough.
-If you are a nightlife lover, there aren’t many things to do in Kyoto at night.
+Even if you are a nightlife lover, there aren’t many things to do in Kyoto at night.

 Nara is a great option for a day trip.
 Located only 1.5 hours from Osaka, visitors can see the entirety of the Nara Deer Park at ease in one day.
 Nara is not worth staying for a few days because there are not that many tourist activities there besides the deer park!

 Kobe is a port city located about an hour away from Osaka.
 Visitors mainly come here to try the freshest Kobe beef they can get their hands on.
 It is said that Kobe beef is probably the best beef you can find in the entire world.
 On top of that, there are a few hiking spots and a huge herb garden on top of Mount Rokko.